Phase 2

 Strong policies on deforestation, conversion and associated human rights risk commit financial institutions to achieving financing which is compliant with:

-• zero-gross deforestation of all natural forests (both legal and illegal), as defined by the Accountability Framework initiative:
+• No-deforestation / Deforestation-free / No gross deforestation of all natural forests (both legal and illegal), as defined by the Accountability Framework initiative:

 • Natural forests include primary forests, second-growth forests, and managed natural forests, but exclude tree plantations.